haddocking/haddocking.github.io/education/biomolecular-simulations-2019/HADDOCK_tutorial/index.md

 The first one will be between the sulfur atom of the targeted cysteine and the reactive nitrile carbon of the ligand with a distance set to 1.8&Aring; &plusmn; 0.1&Aring;, consistent with the average length of a simple C-S bond.

-The second distance is defined between the CB of the cysteine and the atom adjacent to the reactive nitrile carbon and is meant to impose the proper angular geometry.
+The second distance is defined between the CB of the cysteine and the reactive nitrile carbon and is meant to impose the proper angular geometry.
 This distance is set to 2.8&Aring; &plusmn; 0.1&Aring;, (as measured in between the CG and CE atoms of a methionine side-chain as reference).

 For this we need to create the following distance restraint file: